junxit/us-congress-bills-115/bill.md

     - **(I)** a definition of the roles of the National Park Service, the Forest Service, other Federal agencies, and Tribes in the coordination of the Heritage Area and in otherwise furthering the purposes of this Act.
 - **(c)** *Deadline* If a proposed management plan is not submitted to the Secretary by the date that is 3 years after the date of the enactment of this Act, the local coordinating entity shall be ineligible to receive additional funding under this Act until the date on which the Secretary receives and approves the management plan.
 - **(d)** *Approval or disapproval of management plan*
-  - **(1)** *In general* Not later than 180 days after the date of receipt of the proposed management plan, the Secretary, in consultation with the State and Tribal governments, shall approve or disapprove the management plan.
+  - **(1)** *In general* Not later than 180 days after the date of receipt of the proposed management plan, the Secretary, in consultation with the State, affected counties, and Tribal governments, shall approve or disapprove the management plan.
   - **(2)** *Criteria for approval* In determining whether to approve the management plan, the Secretary shall consider whether—
     - **(A)** the local coordinating entity has afforded adequate opportunity, including public hearings, for public and governmental involvement in the preparation of the management plan;
-    - **(B)** the resource protection and interpretation strategies contained in the management plan, if implemented, would adequately protect the natural, cultural, historical, scenic, and recreational resources of the Heritage Area; and
+    - **(B)** the resource protection and interpretation strategies contained in the management plan, if implemented, would adequately protect the natural, cultural, historical, scenic, and recreational resources of the Heritage Area;
-    - **(C)** the management plan is consistent with the Secretary’s trust responsibilities to Indian tribes and Tribal treaty rights within the National Heritage Area.
+    - **(C)** the management plan is consistent with the Secretary’s trust responsibilities to Indian tribes and Tribal treaty rights within the National Heritage Area; and
+    - **(D)** the management plan is supported by the appropriate State, Kittitas County, King County, and local officials, the cooperation of which is needed to ensure the effective implementation of State and local aspects of the management plan.
   - **(3)** *Action following disapproval* If the Secretary disapproves the management plan, the Secretary shall—
     - **(A)** advise the local coordinating entity in writing of the reasons for the disapproval;
     - **(B)** make recommendations to the local coordinating entity for revisions to the management plan; and